tapis-project/camera-traps/README.md

 # camera-traps

 When complete, the camera-traps application will be both a simulator and an edge device application for classifying wildlife images.
 The simulation environment will be implemented first and serve as a test bed for protocols and techniques that optimize storage, execution time, power and accuracy.
 The ultimate goal is to deploy a version of this application on camera-traps in the wild.

+This crate uses the [event-engine](https://github.com/tapis-project/event-engine) library to implement its plugin architecture and event-driven communication.

 ## Updating the flatbuffers messages